 What is visual communication?

 Visual communication is the graphical presentation of information.
 It is the art of communicating through iconography, textual fonts and typefaces, illustration, graphs, data visualizers, interactive content, motion graphics, and animation.
-The aim of communicating through visual means is to make information more accessible and easier to understand.
-With technological advances and an increase in online interaction, the use of visual aids to communicate has become universal, permeating every aspect of our daily lives and indeed across businesses.
+Sharing through visual means is to make information more accessible and easier to understand.
+With technological advances and increased online interaction, the use of visual aids to communicate has become universal, permeating every aspect of our daily lives and, indeed, across businesses.

 Whether you are an executive presenting a new sales strategy to your team or a marketer looking for ways to simplify your proposition to clients, it is essential to grasp the effective use of visual aids.
 Visual communication is most potent when it transforms content to inspire change, evoke emotion, and leave a lasting impression.

 Effective visual communication involves creative thinking.
-It is about crafting messages in ways that are engaging, clear, and striking.
+It is about crafting messages in engaging, clear, and striking ways.

 Some common uses of visual communication